A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have proposed a predictive chance constraint rebalancing approach for autonomous mobility-on-demand (AMoD).
-We first introduce a commonly used model for AMoD where the service area is discretized into smaller areas, called stations.
-The model consist of constraints for the imbalance and vehicle flow conservation.
+In this paper, we have proposed a predictive chance constraint rebalancing approach for autonomous mobility-on-demand (AMoD) services, which is applied to the use case of ride-hailing.
+We first introduce a commonly used model for this service where the service area is discretized into smaller areas, called stations.
+The model consist of constraints for the imbalance and vehicle conservation.
 Based on the model a model predictive controller (MPC) is formulated with the multi-objective to minimize the rebalance distance for vehicles and the imbalance in each station.
 The travel demand is predicted using Gaussian Process regression (GPR).
-GPR, in contrast to other proposed prediction methods, is superior for small data sets and, furthermore, a confidence bound on the prediction is given.
+GPR, in contrast to other proposed prediction methods, is superior for small data sets and provides a confidence bound on the prediction.
 We account for uncertainties in the travel demand prediction by formulating a chance constraint MPC (CCMPC).
 The CCMPC is relaxed using the GPR prediction and the use of the separable model.
-The proposed algorithm was benchmarked using the high fidelity transport simulator AMoDeus and real taxi data from San Francisco \cite{amodeus}.
+The proposed algorithm was benchmarked using the high fidelity transport simulator AMoDeus and real taxi data from San Francisco \citep{amodeus}.
 Our results show the importance of incorporating the confidence bound of the demand prediction.
-By tuning the confidence bound the median wait time is reduced by $4\%$ compared to using only the mean prediction of the GP.
-We showed that the CCMPC is performing close to its maximal performance and that it out-perform a reactive controller.
-As future work, we plan to work on methods to adaptivly change the confidence bound based on performance.
-New kernels specifically for travel demand can be developed as well as adaptively changing kernels.
-We also plan to add more complexity to the problem by considering electric vehicles and ride-sharing.
+By tuning the confidence bound the median wait time is reduced by $4\%$ compared to using only the mean prediction of the GPR.
+We showed that the CCMPC is performing close to optimal performance and that and is significantly better than a reactive controller.
+The performance and computational efficiency of the proposed method implies that it would be useful for real-time control.
+There are many important directions to consider for future work including embedding traffic and limited range into the model as well as more case studies for different cities.